puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

 ## Resource-like class declarations

-Now that your class has parameters, let's see how these paramters are set.
+Now that your class has parameters, let's see how these parameters are set.

 Until now, you've been using `include` to declare the class as part of your node classification in the `site.pp` manifest.
 This `include` function declares